ishandas387/FoodMenuRest/MenuProject/README2.md

 -group by item price/rating
 -get price of all item
 -get active sub menu

+#Testcase
+- Test case of itemService has been written with Mockito.

 #11.
 Validate if input data is correct for #3 and #4.
 Consider the fact that the input payload